clintonboys/clintonboys.com/content/projects/proseache/index.md

 ![Final](mechanic.png)

 After I had finished coding up the mechanics and had settled on something I liked, the rest of the work was designing the "first-time user experience" and all of the levels, to make this an actually interesting game that people would want to play and keep playing.
-This was by far the hardest bit for me - more challenging than coding the game up or designing the mechanisms, and also more of a "grind".
+This was by far the hardest bit for me &mdash; more challenging than coding the game up or designing the mechanisms, and also more of a "grind".
 But it was definitely an important step and felt very good when it all fell into place.

 ![Final](sols.png)